AlexandreDecan/sismic/docs/execution.rst

 states execution should be "event-independant", ie. a same event cannot trigger two (or more) transitions in distinct parallel state's substates.

-There are several workarounds.
+There exist several workarounds to this.
 For instance, one can define a shared object in the context of an evaluator that allows parallel states to communicate and to synchronize.
-Or, at a statechart level, one can define an additional parallel state that *resends* events for each other parallel state (ie. if the received event is *e1*, it raises an internal event *e1_i* for each other parallel region *i*).
+Or, at statechart level, one can define an additional parallel state that *resends* events for each other parallel state (ie. if the received event is *e1*, it raises an internal event *e1_i* for each other parallel region *i*).
-Finally, the restriction we implemented can also be overridden by subclassing the simulator, as our implementation already consider that multiple transitions could be fired at once (see :ref:`other_semantics`).
+Finally, the restriction we implemented can also be overridden by subclassing the simulator, as our implementation already considers that multiple transitions could be fired at once (see :ref:`other_semantics`).

-While it seems radical, our approach respects the UML specification which requires that the designer does not rely on any particular order for event instances to be dispatched to the relevant orthogonal regions.
+While it seems radical, our approach respects the UML specification which requires that "*the designer does not rely on any particular order for event instances to be dispatched to the relevant orthogonal regions*".

 Using *Simulator*